Filter posts by category

 Man Accused of Pointing Gun at Trio, “I’m Going to Cap All 3 of Y’all!”

+UMATILLA, Florida—A man who allegedly threatened a group of people with a gun scaring a woman so much she urinated on herself, is being held in the Lake County Jail on $26,000 bond.
+Jeremy Forest Mitchell, 29, is accused of accosting the woman about some money she allegedly owed him Saturday, according to an arrest affidavit.
 The woman told a Lake County Sheriff’s deputy she was riding her bicycle with her friend on State Road 19 Saturday night when Mitchell came up on his skateboard asking about the money.
-Her boyfriend apparently saw the altercation, approached Mitchell, and asked, “Why are you talking to my girl?” the affidavit states.
+Her boyfriend apparently saw the altercation, approached Mitchell, and asked, “Why

 Man Accused of Pointing Gun at Trio, “I’m Going to Cap All 3 of Y’all!”
 Read More »